bboc/mdtools/proposal-for-mdtools-2.0.md

 ## Proposal A: New Architecture and Design

-1. **Generic Corre**: The application will have a core that handles rendering of generic documents, modelled on the document structure
+1. **Generic Core**: The application will have a core that handles rendering of generic documents, modelled on the document structure
 2. **Plugin Support**: The application will support plugins so that it is simple to add specific behavior for specific applications (such as everything that relates to S# patterns in the Practical Guide)
 - **Configuration as code**: the build process is configured via presets that are defined in a configuration file, so that the makefile is simple and identical for all languages
+- **Macros**: code for expanding macros no longer resides in separate markdown processors, but in plugins that expand the macro, and optional plugins for the preprocessor that prepare and populate any required database structures

 ### Plugins

 Plugins are required for:

 - processing content when (in the mark-down processor)
+- rendering macros
 - creating specific documents that are required for specific output formats (e.g. an index document)

 For now, plugins would reside in a plugins folder in the mdtools repository, eventually mdtools should also support plugins in separate repositories.

 Plugins are configured in a configuration file (see below).
+Parameters for plugins can be set in config files.

 ### Configuration as code